-This is a powerful, portable, motion activated sprinkler.
-It does a great job scaring Raccoons and other wildlife away.
+This is a powerful, portable, motion-activated sprinkler.
+It does a great job of scaring Raccoons and other wildlife away.
 Keep an eye on the edges of your lawn – the jet stream may be too weak if placed too far away, and will not deter Raccoons from munching on the edges of your sod.
 We are glad to deliver and install the Scare-Crow sprinkler on the sod installation day.
-It is also usually available in Canadian Tire and other hardware stores.
+It is also usually available on Amazon and other hardware stores.

 Distributing Moth-Balls along the perimeter

-A strong unpleasant scent goes a long way making your lawn less attractive in the eyes of Raccoons.
-Moth-Balls are not fail-safe, and are best used in addition to the above methods.
-We usually carry a little stock of Moth Balls in our truck, as they are inexpensive, and are a great tool we are glad employ in protecting our work.
+A strong unpleasant scent goes a long way in making your lawn less attractive in the eyes of Raccoons.
+Using mothballs is not a guarantee of success, so it is advisable to use them in combination with other methods.
+We usually carry a little stock of Moth Balls in our truck, as they are inexpensive, and are a great tool we are glad to employ in protecting our work.

 Sprinkling Pure Soap Flakes and watering thoroughly